Update: Delfzijl dyke passages reopen

 Start closure

-We will start closing the harbor at 6:50 a.m. on Friday.
+We will start the closure at 6:50 on Friday.
 This will result in the temporary closure of the port of Delfzijl.
 Traffic will be diverted.
 Once the water has receded sufficiently, the roads will be reopened.

 Closure at NAP +3m or higher

-The dyke passages Delfzijl always close when the expected sea level is NAP +3 meters or higher.
-The water level of NAP +3.00 meters is expectedon Friday morning around 9:50 a.m.
-The protocol is to dyke passages the dyke passages three hours in advance.
+The dyke passages in Delfzijl always close when the expected sea level is NAP +3 metres or higher.
+The water level of NAP +3.00 metres is expectedon Friday morning around 9:50.
+The protocol is to close the dyke passages three hours in advance.
 We carry out the closure together with our colleagues from the Hunze en Aa’s Water Authority.